A user-centered, ultra-readable site is key to success.

 Your users expect a welcoming, easy-to-navigate web experience no matter where they are or what device they’re on—not to mention which OS and browser they’re using.
 So understanding your users’ device usage when they come to visit is crucial in order to provide the most intuitive user experience possible.

 If you find that 80 percent of your users are on mobile devices, make sure your content is easily viewed on mobile versus desktop.
 Design and write for mobile first.
-That means shorter content, larger font sizes, left aligned text, and simple, intuitive navigation.
+Which means shorter content, larger font sizes, left aligned text, and simple, intuitive navigation.

 Is a potential bad user experience causing my users to miss out on content?